 If you have any questions regarding the tools listed below, please contact the IT Service Desk at extension 7-5500.

-Canvas is the new Learning Management System for UNC Charlotte.
+Canvas is the Learning Management System for UNC Charlotte.
 The Center for Teaching and Learning will conduct workshops and provide additional support to aid faculty members in the use of Canvas.
-See our Calendar of Events for upcoming Starting with a Fresh Canvas and other Canvas Workshops.
+See our Calendar of Events for upcoming Canvas Workshops.

-Kaltura Capture allows faculty to add powerful media tools to Canvas.
+Canvas Studio allows faculty to add powerful media tools to Canvas.
 This video creation and management tool combines the best features of video sharing, webcam recording, screen recording, and more.
-Creating and sharing multimedia learning content in Canvas is easier than ever using these intuitive tools.
+Creating and sharing multimedia learning content in Canvas is easier than ever using this intuitive tool.
 Both faculty and students will be able to share and use rich multimedia content across Canvas courses.